QuizandSurveyMaster/quiz_master_next/readme.txt

 18. Database

 == Changelog ==
+= 8.1.6 (April 21, 2023) =
+* Bug: Resolved a JavaScript conflict with the Adava theme
+* Bug: PHP warnings related to disallowing submission after quiz expiry have been fixed
+* Bug: Fixed issue with end quiz if there is wrong answer option
+* Bug: Corrected decimal and negative points calculations associated with point-related variables

 = 8.1.5 (April 13, 2023) =
 * Feature: Added option to display inline results for fill-in-the-blank and dropdown question types
 * Bug: Resolved an issue with the next button when multiple quizzes are used on the same page